 The Carbon Free Power Project

-In February 2016, the U.S. Department of Energy issued a Site Use Permit DE-NE700065 to UAMPS for the CFPP, which permits UAMPS to identify and characterize potential locations, license and construct a NuScale small modular reactor (SMR) power plant within the 890-square mile Idaho National Laboratory site.
-In October 2016, after a detailed evaluation process, a preferred site was selected.
+UAMPS formally launched the Carbon Free Power Project in 2015.
+In August of that year, the U.S. Department of Energy (DOE) awarded $16.6 million in cost-shared funding to NuScale for the preparation of a combined license application (COLA) with UAMPS.
+In February 2016, the U.S. Department of Energy issued a Site Use Permit DE-NE700065 to UAMPS for the CFPP, which permitted UAMPS to identify and characterize potential locations, license and construct a NuScale SMR power plant within the 890-square mile Idaho National Laboratory site and in October 2016, after a detailed evaluation process, the preferred INL site was selected.